whosonfirst/whosonfirst-cookbook/how_to/setting_up_pip_service.md

 ## Steps

-Assuming you already have the [whosonfirst-data](https://www.github.com/whosonfirst-data/whosonfirst-data) repository (and supplemental repositories) cloned, follow the steps below:
+Assuming you already have cloned the [whosonfirst-data](https://www.github.com/whosonfirst-data/whosonfirst-data) repository, supplemental repositories, and the most recent versions of [PostGIS](https://postgis.net/), follow the steps below:

 **clone repositories**